compilers-course-materials/starter-adder/README.md

 themselves (so a program just consisting of `Number(5)` should evaluate to the integer `5`).
 Primitive expressions perform addition or subtraction by one on their argument.
-Let bindings should evaluate all the binding expressions to values one by one, and after each, map from the given name to the corresponding value in both the rest of the bindings, and in the body of the let expression.
-Identifiers evaluate to whatever their current mapped value is.
-There are several examples further down.
+Let bindings should evaluate all the binding expressions to values one by one, and after each, store a mapping from the given name to the corresponding value in both (a) the rest of the bindings, and (b) the body of the let expression.
+Identifiers evaluate to whatever their current stored value is.
+There are several examples further down to make this concrete.

 The compiler should signal an error if: